xgcm/xgcm/doc/grids.rst

     grid

-The printed information about the grid indicates that xgcm has successfully undestood the relativ location of the different coordinates along the x axis.
+The printed information about the grid indicates that xgcm has successfully undestood the relative location of the different coordinates along the x axis.
 Because we did not
 specify the ``periodic`` keyword argument, xgcm assumed that the data is periodic along all axes.